godpon/GodwinPonraj/_posts/2021-06-01-RFID-sensing.md

       </div>
 </div>

 When a normal force is applied the dielectric medium is deformed, disrupting the electric field distribution and capacitive coupling between the conductive traces.
+The compression sensor consists of a circular spiral antenna with cuts introduced between each turn.
+This kirigami-inspired design allows the spiral to expand in a direction normal to its surface.
+As the pyramid is compressed, the vertical distance between the individual antenna loops decreases, increasing the coil trace’s mutual inductance, which changes the antenna’s resonant frequency.

 <div style="padding:10px; border-bottom: 1px solid lightgray; border-left: 5px solid darkgray;">
 <u>Related Publication:</u><br>